 Alejandro Acevedo (Mexico City, 1991).
 Visual Artist.
-He holds a master's degree in Fine Arts and a bachelor's degree in Fine Arts from UNAM.
+He holds a MFA and a BFA from the National Autonomous University of Mexico (UNAM).

 Among his distinctions are the Young Creators Grant from the Ministry of Culture in the Painting category (2024 - 2025) and the Acquisition Award of the National Biennial Artemergente Monterrey (2017).